jiankuang/IBM/IA.md

 ## Managing Metadata
 ### Terms
 Terms that are defined in IGC are available in IA and vice versa.
+Open IGC Category Hierarchy from IA: Home -> Metadata Management -> Terms -> Manage Term
+#### Assigning assets to a term
+Terms -> Select a term -> Preview Term -> Assigned Assets -> Assgin New Asset
+### Policies
+Why Policies in IGC do not show in IA?
+They are different?
+### Contacts
+A contact contains personal information such as names, addresses, and telephone numbers of users.
+### Data Classes
+You can add a new data class to extend data classification and analysis capabilities.